huggingface/transformers/docs/source/en/tasks/image_to_image.md

 processor = Swin2SRImageProcessor("caidas/swin2SR-lightweight-x2-64")
 ```

 `pipeline` abstracts away the preprocessing and postprocessing steps that we have to do ourselves, so let's preprocess the image.
-We will pass the image to processor and then take the pixel values to GPU.
+We will pass the image to the processor and then move the pixel values to GPU.

 ```python
 pixel_values = processor(image, return_tensors="pt").pixel_values